 Computer Laboratories in the Department of Computer and Information Sciences

-A variety of computer laboratories are available to provide support for COSC programs
+A variety of computer laboratories are available to provide support for CIS programs

 and student coursework.
 Many of these facilities are designated as Teaching Labs where